jason-winn/jason-winn.github.io/hobbies/aviation.md

 image_src: /hobbies/aviation.svg
 title: "Aviation"
 headline: "Aviation"
 subheadline: "Flying is a huge passion of mine.
 I will stand next to a runway for hours and watch airplanes without a care in the world.
-I fly dinky airplanes when my wallet permits."
+I fly small airplanes when my wallet permits."
 buttons:
   - title: "View Toronto Flying Photos"
     url: "https://photos.app.goo.gl/K7Gs4UdK7dvHqS6V9"